Final Environmental Impact Statement

 This project has no relationship to the Department of Energy's National Interest Electric Transmission Corridor (NIETC) program, and a federal corridor designation is no longer being considered in Kansas or Missouri.

-Hard copies of the DEIS are available for public review at the following libraries:
+Hard copies of the FEIS are available to the public at the following libraries:

 • Dodge City Public Library, 1001 N 2nd Ave, Dodge City, Kansas 67801